depthbomb/Scraps/README.md

 ## Disclaimer

-This tool is in no way associated with Scrap&#46;TF and using it puts your Scrap&#46;TF at risk of getting banned (although it is probably unlikely).
+This tool is in no way associated with Scrap&#46;TF (obviously) and using this tool is against their community guidelines so there is always a risk your Scrap&#46;TF account may get banned.
+Use this tool with caution or study it as a proof of concept.